Niall-Sharma/Closetics/README.md

-**Closetics** is a unique mobile app that blends clothes wearing statistics with social media.
+**Closetics** is a unique Android app that blends clothes wearing statistics with social media.
 Designed for fashion enthusiasts, it helps you track your clothing habits, discover outfit trends, and share your style with a community of like-minded users.

 ## Features